coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In cases where a spouse cannot attend an appointment, the other spouse must provide a completed, signed, and notarized absentee application and a Photocopy of the absent party's identification document.

-Additionally, children aged between 16 and 17 will need to provide parental consent or a court order to apply for a license.
-Persons below 16 cannot apply for a license in Colorado.
+Children between 16 and 17 must also provide parental consent or a court order to apply for a license.
+Persons under 16 cannot apply for a license in Colorado.

 Note: Colorado also provides licenses for civil unions.
 A couple looking to make a civil union application can follow the same steps as a marriage license application, except they will be filling out a civil union application form.